f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

             15    cpu15 13 percentage    14 percentage    18 percentage    17 percentage
     prompt%

 Different rSeries systems have different numbers of CPU cores.
 Generally, CPUs will start with cpu0 and increment sequentially up to the maximum number of CPUs supported on the platform.
 The expcetion to this is on some of the Pay-as-you-Grow (PAYG) variants where some CPU's are disabled.
-The disabled CPUs can be any cpu core, so pay close atrention to snmp table output to see which CPUs are disabled in your system.
+The disabled CPUs can be any cpu core, so pay close attention to SNMP table output to see which CPUs are disabled in your system.

 **CPU coreCurrent Utilization SNMP OIDs**